-I am Rachel Atmadja, a Product Designer with roots in architectural design—I craft meaningful experiences that remind us of our humanity.
+I am Rachel Atmadja, an Interaction Designer with roots in architectural design—I craft meaningful experiences that remind us of our humanity.

 I received my design education from the School of Architecture at Cal Poly San Luis Obispo and worked professionally as an architectural designer for several firms in the Los Angeles area.
 Koning Eizenberg Architecture was the last architectural studio I had the honor to join.